-His masterpiece La Sagrada Família is famous all over the world.
+The masterpiece La Sagrada Família is unfinished and unrelenting, like Barcelona itself.
 A young Gaudí started his work on La Sagrada Família in 1883, but more than a century later, the cathedral is forever under construction.
-The architect was hit by a tram and died in 1926, and his remains are buried in the crypt below the cathedral.
-The eerie organic look of the cathedral is unique in the world.
+The architect himself was hit by a tram and died in 1926, and his remains are buried in the crypt below the still ongoing cathedral.

 Parc Güell entrance Parc Güell entrance.

-Another well-known work of Gaudí is the Parc Güell.
-It’s an architectural wonderland of strange designs.
-At the entrance we pass the gingerbread houses and a water-sprouting salamander before ascending the stairs and ending up at the famous terrace, where a long bench is surrounding the viewpoint like a colorful snake stretching out in the sun.
+Parc Güell is an architectural wonderland of strange designs.
+At the entrance I pass the gingerbread houses and a water-sprouting salamander before ascending the stairs and ending up at the terrace, where a long bench is surrounding the viewpoint like a colorful snake stretching out in the sun.

 It seems that Gaudí had careful thoughts far beyond the visuals.
 The terrace is covered by gravel instead of plates, which makes the rain water drain to a tank, connected to the mouth of the salamander below.
 The park has small houses here and there, constructed in local material to better blend in.

 He also enhanced several buildings downtown.
-The most famous is the Casa Milà, also known as La Pedrera (meaning stone quarry).
-The building in itself is inspiring with wave-shaped walls and ornate balconies of wrought metal, but the real prize is the roof.
+The most famous is the Casa Milà, also known as La Pedrera (stone quarry).
+The building in itself is inspiring with wave-shaped walls and ornate balconies of wrought metal, but the real draw is the roof.
 The chimneys are reminiscent of the storm trooper helmets from Star Wars and according to legend George Lucas got inspiration from this balcony on his visit in the 1970s.

 Casa Batlló facade Casa Batlló facade.